jspsych/jsPsych/docs/plugins/survey.md

     <a target="_blank" rel="noopener noreferrer" href="../../demos/jspsych-survey-demo2.html">Open demo in new tab</a>

-???+ example "Rating and matrix questions for Likert-style scales"
+??? example "Rating and matrix questions for Likert-style scales"
-    This example shows several different options for presenting a single question/statement and a rating scale (buttons, dropdown, stars, smileys).
+    This example shows several different options for presenting a single question/statement with a rating scale (buttons,  stars, smileys).
 It also shows a table of several questions/statements (rows) to be rated on the same scale (columns).
+    **Note:** This content requires more page width and is best viewed when opened in a new tab.
     === "Code"

         ```javascript